Neargye/magic_enum/doc/reference.md

 * Checks whether type is an [Unscoped enumeration](https://en.cppreference.com/w/cpp/language/enum#Unscoped_enumeration).

-* Provides the member constant value which is equal to true, if T is an [Unscoped enumeration](https://en.cppreference.com/w/cpp/language/enum#Unscoped_enumeration) type.
+* Provides the member constant value which is equal to true, if T is an [Unscoped enumeration](https://en.cppreference.com/w/cpp/language/enum#Unscoped_enumeration) type.</br>
   Otherwise, value is equal to false.

 * Examples